Your "own bank" is on the phone - and then 50,000 francs are gone

 The case highlights a growing problem: so-called "spoofing".
 This involves fraudsters using special computer programs to manipulate their telephone number so that a seemingly trustworthy Swiss number appears on the display of the person being called.
 In reality, the calls often come from abroad and are part of organized scams.

 "Spoofing" has been on the rise for years.
-According to the Federal Office for Cyber Security (FOCS), a total of 467 reports were received in 2025 in which telephone numbers were misused.
+According to the Federal Office for Cybersecurity (Bacs), a total of 467 reports were received in 2025 in which telephone numbers were misused.
 The authorities also registered almost 17,000 fraudulent calls - where spoofed numbers also often play a role.

 "Spoofing": How to protect yourself from telephone fraud